-What we do know is that the more structure to the problem, the less noise or error there will be with any decision.
-Dan Kahneman discusses the problem when he wanted to use algorithms with a group he was advising on soldier selection in the Israeli army.
+We know that the more structure to the problem, the less noise or error there will be with any decision.
+Dan Kahneman discussed the problem when he wanted to use algorithms with a group he was advising on soldier selection in the Israeli army.
 There was significant pushback from his client, so he came up with a compromise solution of using the set of factors involved with the decisions as a scorecard.
-The scoreboard of key success factors would be filled out with the final decision in the hands of the client given the factor information.
-The scorecard or checklist always led to decision improvement that was better than no checklist and almost as good as the algorithm.
+The scoreboard of crucial success factors would be filled out with the final decision in the hands of the client given the factor information.
+The scorecard or checklist always led to better decision improvement than no checklist and almost as good as the algorithm.

-There may be an effective middle ground approach for any decision-making that would work well for those who do not want to turnover decision-making to an algorithm – a decision information dashboard.
+There may be a practical middle-ground approach for any decision-making that would work well for those who do not want to turn over decision-making to an algorithm – a decision information dashboard.

-Dashboards are being used more frequently in businesses across a wide number of fields.
+Dashboards are being used more frequently in businesses across many fields.
 They are generally focused on providing up-to-date information on constantly changing data.
 This tool is perfect for investment management and can be more informative than a checklist.
 Bloomberg terminals have been tricked out as dashboards for years, but with new visual displays of information and flexible business analytics tools, dashboards have taken on greater usefulness and timeliness.
-The dashboards can incorporate the process of an algorithm in an easy to read format.
+The dashboards can incorporate the process of an algorithm in an easy-to-read format.

-A dashboard can focused on specific decision-making through using graphics and scoring of key variables employed in a specific decision.
-For example, a simple scorecard on fixed income could include state of the overall economy, shape of the yield curve, momentum, carry, expected inflation, and Fed policy.
-These scorecard factors could be set to flash red or green based on the score.
-The set of signals can be aggregated to a fixed income buy/sell score.
+A dashboard can focus on specific decision-making by using graphics and scoring key variables employed in a specific decision.
+For example, a simple scorecard on fixed income could include the state of the overall economy, the shape of the yield curve, momentum, carry, expected inflation, and Fed policy.
+These scorecard factors could flash red or green based on the score.
+The signals can be aggregated to a fixed income buy/sell score.

-The decision can still be placed in the hands of the trader, but the likelihood of a noisy decision is reduced since the decision-maker would have to act against the factors that he believes are important for the decision.
-Mistakes will be made and the dashboard may signal false positives, but the chance of misdirected actions will be reduced.
-The dashboard could be set actually signal what multiple algorithms would do.
+The decision can still be placed in the hands of the trader.
+Still, the likelihood of a noisy decision is reduced since the decision-maker would have to act against the factors he believes are important.
+Mistakes will be made, and the dashboard may signal false positives, but the chance of misdirected actions will be reduced.
+The dashboard could be set signal what multiple algorithms would do.
 The decision-making problem could then focus on disagreement with these algorithm assessments.
-A feedback loop can be established for any set of decisions, so that the decision-maker’s action can be matched with the dashboard score.
+A feedback loop can be established for any set of decisions to match the decision-makers’ action with the dashboard score.

 Dashboards can force discipline on investment decision-makers.
-There is a problem if the dashboard advice is not taken or proves to be inaccurate, but it is a good way to impose algorithm-lite structure on decision-making.
+Of course, there is a problem if the dashboard advice is not taken or proves to be inaccurate, but it is a good way to impose an algorithm-lite structure on decision-making.